phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000-devboard.md

 <img src="_images/zynq7000-phoenixd.png" width="600px">

-To start copying file, write the following command in the console with plo interface:
+To start copying the file, write the following command in the console with plo interface:

 ```bash
 copy usb0 phoenix-armv7a9-zynq7000.disk flash0 0x0 0x0